 Is blogging still worth it today?
 Is it still a viable business model, or is it a waste of time?
 Read on, as I share my real-life experience.

-Not too long ago, blogging was a bit like maintaining on online diary.
+Not too long ago, blogging was a bit like maintaining an online diary.
 Bloggers would write stories about their daily lives and share them with their friends and relatives.

-But starting a blog (and keeping at it) is not as easy as some may think.
+But creating a WordPress blog (and keeping at it) is not as easy as some may think.
 And in a way that’s a good thing, because only the best blogs and websites will survive.

 8 Tips: Should You Be a Blogger?

 So, should you aspire to be a blogger?
 Is blogging still worth your time and effort today?

 Yes, it certainly is, but you need to keep the following 8 important things in mind before you change your career.

 Do you hate your corporate job?
 Do you often ask yourself why you go to work every day and sit in that boring cubicle from Monday to Friday?